syncfusion-content/blazor-docs/blazor/accordion/data-binding.md

+---
+layout: post
+title: Data Binding in Blazor Accordion Component | Syncfusion
+description: Learn about Data Binding in Blazor Accordion component of Syncfusion, and more details.
+platform: Blazor
+control: Accordion
+documentation: ug
+---

 # DataBinding

 Accordion component provides an option to get accordion items from the local data.
 It can be done through iteration of Accordion Items using conditional **foreach** loop.
 Accordion only supports the local data for data binding.